frankhjung/haskell-sudoku/README.md

 [Pearls of Functional Algorithm Design](https://dl.acm.org/doi/book/10.5555/1951654).

 The solver essentially works at the row level.
-In order to work with columns and 3 x 3 internal boxes of the grid as rows, they first need to be transformed into rows.
+In order to work with columns and 3 × 3 internal boxes of the grid as rows, they first need to be transformed into rows.
 Then they need to be restored.
 This is possible due to the properties that these transformations have.

 The work done on each row (columns and boxes) is:

-- Fill unknown cells with all the choices of available digits.
+* Fill unknown cells with all the choices of available digits.
-- Remove fixed digits from these cell choices.
+* Remove fixed digits from these cell choices.
-- Find the first cell with a minimum (more than 1) choices.
+* Find the first cell with a minimum (more than 1) choices.
-- Expand that single cell into matching choice matrices.
+* Expand that single cell into matching choice matrices.
-- Recurse into each expanded 'Matrix', searching for the next minimum cell to prune & expand.
+* For each expanded 'Matrix' searching for the next minimum cell to prune & expand.
-- Stop when either an invalid 'Matrix' or a solution 'Matrix' containing only 'singleton' cells is found.
+* Stop when either an invalid 'Matrix' or a solution 'Matrix' containing only 'singleton' cells is found.

 The code includes several helper functions that deal with the different aspects of the Sudoku puzzle, such as `safe`, which checks if a given matrix is safe